 The many people who work for Holt International at our Eugene, Oregon headquarters and in locations around the globe have a passion for helping children and families.
-Below are bios of our executives and board members who lead our outstanding programs with great heart and ensure integrity in our trusted Financials & Accountability.
+Below are bios of our executives and board members who lead our outstanding programs with great heart and ensure integrity in how we steward our resources.

 Vice President, International Programs